 YEBBA: I’ve been a fan of Robert for probably six or eight years.
 I saw him a lot in college when he would come to Nashville and I caught every single show.
 I was just obsessed listening to his music and just constantly being fed by how selfless it is, widening my perspective of the world and music and what it means to be within myself.
 So when he hit me up, I cried a little bit, took a shot, then I went to the studio where they were working.

 ROBERT GLASPER: YEBBA just has a very honest voice, you know?
-It’s tricky being white and singing in the black music world because a lot of people have the whole thing of, “Oh here we go,” another white girl trying to seem black, blah, blah, blah.
+It’s tricky being white and singing in the black music world because a lot of people have the whole thing of, “Oh here we go, another white girl trying to seem black,” blah, blah, blah.
 That’s my whole thing with my favorite musicians, favorite artists—just how honest they are with themselves.
 How honest they are within the music.
-And so that’s what attracted me to her.
+That’s what attracted me to her.
 And then, when I started this mixtape… You’d just happened to be in LA and we talked.

-GLASPER: I had the core band, just me and Chris Dave, Derrick Hodge and Johnny there.
-And we were just literally jamming.
+GLASPER: I had the core band, and we were just literally jamming.
 So what we did was we got about 15 pairs of headphones and put them in the room where we were recording and put couches out there and put mad liquor out, so you can literally just be in the experience of us recording.
 To have that experience and listen to what we’re doing at the same time in the room with us.
 Because that’s not normal.
 Normally you’re separated and you’re watching through the glass so you’re not getting the actual same vibrations.
 And I just invited a bunch of people to hang out.
 And this artist Sir, I had him come because he’s a super fast writer, and he’s so emotionally thorough, too.

 YEBBA: It’s really fast.
 He doesn’t miss anything.

 GLASPER: And it was a room full of amazing artists, but there was no ego in the room.
 Those are my favorite rooms to be in.
 I hate when I’m in the room with a bunch of dope artists or musicians, but the ego’s in the room too.
-But this was free, open and cool, and it flowed naturally.
+But this was free, open, and cool, and it flowed naturally.
 Nothing was forced.
 Everything just worked its way out.
 I’ve never made a record where everything I wanted happened and I’ve gotten used to that.
-I never know everything I want to do because I just wait for the moments, you know what I mean?
+I never know everything I want to do because I just wait for the moments.
 I like to create in the studio.
 Most of the music you’ll hear from me, a lot of it is created in the moment.

-SARAH NECHAMKIN: What did you think “Fuck Yo Feelings” came from?
+SARAH NECHAMKIN: Where did “Fuck Yo Feelings” come from?

 YEBBA: I thinks that’s what all of your fans and what I admire about you.
-It’s not just confidence but it’s also freedom and surrender and just peace because it has so much empathy in it, because every single one of those songs isn’t just about Robert or isn’t just about your firsthand experience.
+It’s not just confidence, but it’s also freedom and surrender and peace because it has so much empathy in it, because every single one of those songs isn’t just about Robert or his firsthand experience.
 It’s about human beings around us that are often not considered as much.

 YEBBA: That’s the dopest.
-And the clarity and the balls to contribute that is just indescribable to me.
+The clarity and the balls to contribute to that is just indescribable to me.

-NECHAMKIN: It’s funny because you were on the Mark Ronson album, which also deals a lot with feels and features all women.
+NECHAMKIN: It’s funny because you were just on the Mark Ronson album, which also deals a lot with feelings and features all women.
 Was that a coincidence?

 YEBBA: Oh, 100 percent a coincidence.
 The fact that Robert even really fucks with me is so surprising to me and truly an honor.
 It’s such an honor that you let me be a part of this record.
-It’s so special and it really has marked me forever.
+It really has marked me forever.